pratixashah/Citi-Bike-Analysis/README.md

  1. March 2019 - The average Trip duration varies from 0.06 hours to 0.8 hours.
 Maximun trip duration observed was 0.8 hours for 20 yers old bikers and the minimum trip duration observed was 0.06 hours for 68 years old.
  2. March 2021 - The average Trip duration varies from 0.04 hours to 2.6 hours.
 Maximun trip duration observed was 2.6 hours for 28 yers old bikers and the minimum trip duration observed was 0.04 hours for 19 years old.
  3. Analysis shows that trip duration has been increased during pandemic, as people prefer biking more than other activity/resource.

+# 4 Gender Statistics:
+- Here Gender is categorised into 3 category: Male, Female and unknown
+- This visualization shows number of trip by Gender and each gender further categorised into User Type (Customer or Subscriber)
+- Analysis:
+ 1. March 2019 - Male Biker's has highest numbers of Subscriber 17K.
+ 2. March 2021 - Unknown Gender has highest numbers of Customer 14K.
+ 3. During pandemic numbers of subscriber has been reduced a lot.

+# 5 Trip Duration(in Min.) by User Type:
+- It shows the Average Trip duration in minutes by user type
+- Analysis:
+ 1. March 2019 - The average Trip duration for Subscriber is only 7 minutes and for Customer 47 minutes
+ 2. March 2021 - The average Trip duration for Subscriber is only 16 minutes and for Customer 24 minutes
+ 3. Trip duration has been increase as people finds biking is good option in currunt situation.

+# 6 Bike Distribution per Station March - 2019:
+- It shows numbers of bikes per start station
+- It displays location point as per station size and gradient color scheme.

+# 7 Bike Distribution per Station March - 2021:
+- It shows numbers of bikes per start station
+- It displays location point as per station size and gradient color scheme.